Review of "Mission Allergy" Dust-Mite-Proof Microfiber Bedding

 Mission Allergy does research studies on dust mite and allergen avoidance.
 They will not sell anything that does not pass stringent testing.
 In an article entitled "How healthy is your bedroom?" which appears in the March 9, 2011, issue of Health Magazine, Dr. Fost recommends it, too.

 It's incredible how we overlook the obvious when dealing with issues like allergies.
-I'm so glad my sister told me about Mission Allergy.
+I'm so glad my sister made me aware of this.
 I'll never go back to regular bed sheets again.

 - John Yunginger, M.D., allergist at the Mayo Clinic, Rochester, Minn. (www.fda.gov)